endreymarcell/hog/README.md

 `logfile(s)`: a reference to the file or files you want to read.
 The default value is `-1`, meaning the most recent file.
 You can either use negative numbers as relative references like this, or specify a date and time in the format of `hh`, `dd-hh`, `mm-dd-hh`, or `yyyy-mm-dd-hh`.
 For example, you can pass `-3` for the third most recent logfile, or `10-09` for the logfile on the 10th at 9:00 AM (note the leading 0 in the hour).
 Intervals can also be specified by using a colon.
 Relative and absolute references can be freely mixed.
 When omitting a reference from either side of the colon, the end of the list is assumed, just like in Python list slicing.
 Examples: `-3:-2`, `10-15:10-18`, `-10:12-31-20`, `-5:`.

+You don't have to know if the specified files are gzip-compressed or not, hog takes care of that for you.
+The contents are uniformly printed to stdout, so you can pipe the output into `grep`, `less` or whatever you need to use.

 ### Development

 Make sure you have Python 3 installed.